-Just Be Available (Part 3 of 3)
+Just Be Available

-We also need to come to the place where what we want no longer matters.
+Although it is often difficult, we need to come to the place where what we want no longer matters.
 To be available is to be available no matter what.
 Even if we don’t like what God is asking us to do.
 Even if we think our plans are better.

 I have a perfect example of this.
 In 1999 I’d had some publishing success.
 I’d written some articles and some curriculum, but what I REALLY wanted was to write books.
 Not just any books, I wanted to write Christian books and novels that would give glory to God.
 The only problem is that nobody wanted to buy these Christian books.
 I had an agent at the time who was shaking her head in disbelief, they looked good to me and to her, so why wasn’t anybody biting?

-To make matters worse, finally someone was interested.
+To make matters worse, finally, someone was interested.
 In not just one book, but in a nine-book series . . . only to change their mind.
 To say I was frustrated and impatient was an understatement.

 Then . . . my pastor called and asked me to pray about something.
 Well, we all know what that means.